vladasanadev/TrustDotLeads/README.md

-# PolkaLeads - first and only lead generation native Polkadot CRM tool with Integration for cross-chain messaging through XMTP, DotLake’s BigQuery tables for wallets filtration, KILT Protocol integration for KYC verification, LeadScore algorithm for tracking and scoring wallet behavior designed for Web2 marketing agencies
-DotLake provides metrics like active accounts and transaction volumes, ideal for identifying high-value leads for Web2 marketing agencies.
+PolkaLeads is a blockchain-driven CRM tool for Web2 marketing agencies that enhances lead generation by integrating Polkadot’s cross-chain messaging (via XMTP) and utilizing DotLake’s BigQuery tables for wallet filtration.
+This provides agencies with more targeted and reliable leads by leveraging the rich, on-chain data of the Polkadot ecosystem.

+**Integration with Polkadot**

+PolkaLeads utilizes Polkadot’s multi-chain ecosystem to access and filter real-time wallet data, ensuring that marketing agencies can target high-value leads.
+The integration leverages:

+XMTP for decentralized communication between applications.

+DotLake BigQuery for real-time on-chain analytics, improving lead identification.

+Scalable Infrastructure via Polkadot parachains for seamless, high-performance operation.

+Shared Security to ensure data integrity and reliability.

+On-Chain Governance for maintaining transparency and decision-making.

 ### Current Implementation Status

-**Testnet Integration** - The application connects to real testnets

 - **Polkadot**: Connected to Paseo testnet (`wss://paseo-rpc.polkadot.io`)
-- **Ethereum**: Connected to Sepolia testnet
 - **Real-time Status**: Live blockchain connection monitoring
 - **Dynamic Fees**: Real-time gas price-based fee calculation